sidbxl/awesome-wp-resources/README.md

 - [alleyinteractive/wordpress-fieldmanager](https://github.com/alleyinteractive/wordpress-fieldmanager): Fieldmanager is a comprehensive toolkit for building forms, metaboxes, and custom admin screens for WordPress.
 - [htmlburger/carbon-fields](https://github.com/htmlburger/carbon-fields): Carbon Fields - developer-oriented library for WordPress custom fields for all types of WordPress content.

-## Themes
-- [amnestywebsite/humanity-theme](https://github.com/amnestywebsite/humanity-theme): This is the home of Amnesty International's WordPress theme, which is currently in production use on over 30 sites.
-- [Automattic/_s](https://github.com/Automattic/_s): Hi.
-I'm a starter theme called _s, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
-- [Automattic/themes](https://github.com/Automattic/themes): The development repository for themes maintained by the Automattic Theme Team.
-- [flyntwp/flynt](https://github.com/flyntwp/flynt): Component based WordPress starter theme, powered by ACF Pro and Timber, optimized for a11y and fast page load results.
-- [greenpeace/planet4-develop](https://github.com/greenpeace/planet4-develop): Planet 4, Greenpeace's website builder and digital engagement platform.
-- [OllieWP/ollie](https://github.com/OllieWP/ollie): A finely-crafted WordPress block theme by Mike McAlister.
-- [roots/sage](https://github.com/roots/sage): WordPress starter theme with Laravel Blade components and templates, Tailwind CSS, and a modern development workflow.
-- [WordPress/theme-experiments](https://github.com/WordPress/theme-experiments): Experimenting with themes made out of blocks.

 ## Forks
 - [ClassicPress/ClassicPress](https://github.com/ClassicPress/ClassicPress): The CMS for Creators.
 Stable.
 Lightweight.
 Instantly Familiar.
 Forked from WordPress.